DianaDishman-NOAA/NMFSResPermits/README.md

 # NMFSResPermits
 Package for tidying and analyzing NMFS WCR research permit data from the APPS database (https://apps.nmfs.noaa.gov/)

+## Documentation

+You can visit this [pkgdown site](https://www.google.com](https://dianadishman-noaa.github.io/NMFSResPermits/) to learn more about what this package does.

 ## Setup
 To install this package from GitHub: